Château La Gaffelière - Saint-Emilion 1er Grand Cru Classé 2021

 "A great terroir that sets this wine apart, with breathtaking balance and exceptional texture.
 A must-have for your wine cellar!"

-“The complexity evident in La Gaffelière’s bouquet sets the tone from the very start.
-This richness and depth are the result of a quest for perfection, seeking out the complexity that the terroir is capable of imparting—but it still needs to be tamed!
+“The complexity evident in La Gaffelière’s bouquet sets the stage.
+This richness and depth are the result of a quest for perfection, seeking out the complexity that the terroir is capable of imparting—but it still must be tamed!
 I believe this has been achieved, especially after tasting the wine.
 Indeed, the grandeur hinted at by the bouquet is fully realized on the palate.
 The wine has density, tight tannins, and an acidic structure that perfectly carries the aromatic intensity all the way to the finish.
-It is worth noting, for the record, that a great wine is characterized by its ability to perform in more challenging vintages… Mission accomplished!
-A wine that belongs in your cellar…” (Yves Beck 2023) - Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on country and selected shipping method)
+It’s worth noting, for the record, that a great wine is characterized by its ability to perform well in more challenging vintages… Mission accomplished!
+A wine you simply must have in your cellar…” (Yves Beck 2023) - Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on the country and selected shipping method)

-Buy La Gaffelière wines at the best price in a private sale!
+Buy your La Gaffelière wines at the best price through a private sale!

 Starting at €99 on your first order